More to the point, what do you do if you have to close the purchase of your new home before you complete the sale of your old one?

 You then buy a new property, but the sellers want you to take possession on October 12, which is 18 days before you will complete the sale of your existing home.

-After making a $35,000 deposit, you decide to use $130,750 (see item B) of the net proceeds from the sale (you decide to hold back the remaining $50,000 for closing costs and minor renovations).
+After making a $35,000 deposit, you decide to use an additional $130,750 (see item B) of the net proceeds from the sale and get approved for a $409,250 mortgage to cover the rest.
+(Note: in this example you decide to hold back $50,000 of the $180,750 coming to you from the sale for closing costs and minor renovations).

 You need that $130,750 on October 12, but you won’t receive it from your buyer until October 30.
 As such, your mortgage broker helps you secure an 18-day bridge loan at prime +3% (6% in today’s terms) at a total cost of $598 (see item C).
 Problem solved.

-Keep in mind that, on balance, bridge loan rates will have far less impact on your overall financing costs than mortgage rates because they only apply on the shortfall, and they are only in place for a brief period of time.
-The key is that they maximize your flexibility when selling.
+Keep in mind that, on balance, your bridge loan rate will have far less impact on your overall financing costs than your mortgage rate because it only applies to the bridge-loan amount and during the bridge-loan period.
+(In the example above, the bridge loan of $130,750 with a rate of 6% only costs the borrower $598 over the 18-day period.)
+The key point is that bridge loans maximize your flexibility when selling.

 If you have borrowing room on any existing lines of credit, most lenders will ask you to draw down these lines first, before then bridging the remaining gap.